-In Two-Armed Transparent Mode, the servers need to be isolated from rest the network, even though they are in the same network segment.
-All communication from servers to other servers or clients must flow through the WebMux.
-The WebMux will load balance any traffic targeted to the farm address and let all other traffic flow through like a network cable.
+In Two-Armed Transparent Mode, the servers need to be isolated from rest the network, even they are in the same network segment.
+All communication from servers to other servers or clients must flow through WebMux.
+WebMux will load balance any traffic targeted the farm address and let all other traffic flow through like a network cable.
 This simplifies some network configuration, but the server isolation is an additional requirement.